 Aged 18, David became a Hollywood household name when he seduced (or was seduced for that matter) by the significantly older Kate Winslet in the film adaptation of the bestselling novel The Reader (2008).

 After the film hit that Winselt won an Oscar for as Best Actress, David briefly studied at the London Academy of Music and Dramatic Art.
 In 2011, he made an appearance in Steven Spielberg’s War Horse.
-Next up will be Race, a biographical sports-drama film about African American athlete Jesse Owens set to be released later this year.

 5. Til Schweiger